orbitalchicken/Roadmap/Fixed.md

         fix flatpaks not showing up in menus on first login can't install steam (debconf)
-        flatpak spinner should indicate that it will take some time...
+        flatpak spinner should indicate that it will take some time... some flatpaks are missing icons

     mintbackup:
         the icon for Personal data (home directory) should be the same as home directory icon

     mintupdate:
         no window progress when installing/removing kernel

+    mintreport
+        go back and forth between two info and you see the source

 Cinnamon Edition
 ----------------